 The Budget Speech and the State of the Nation Address confirmed how denial is so often the preface to justification!

-In the continued series intended to explain the on-going economic malaise, I want now to turn to what government and the rest of us can do to get our economy back on track.
-Mr. President, in a space of two days last week, you came out to attack those of us who have been commenting about the poor state of the economy.
+In the continued series intended to explain the on-going economic malaise, you came out to attack those of us who have been commenting about the poor state of the economy.

 “I have seen people writing in newspapers that our economy is in bad shape; poor people, they have eyes but don’t see,” you said while delivering the State of the Nation (SOTN), adding, “An economy which has got surplus electricity for the first time cannot be in a bad shape.”